Perfect Boards Every Time (With Free Templates)

 Please note they don't include a revision field as I use Git hashes instead.

-Using Concord Pro on Altium 365, you can share your Draftsman Templates and manage their revisions.
+Using Concord Pro, you can share your Draftsman Templates and manage their revisions.

 Just remember to save your Draftsman document as a sheet template or document template, not as a standard draftsman document.